irmen/prog8/docs/source/libraries.rst

 Monochrome bitmap graphics routines, fixed 320*200 resolution:

 - clearing the screen
-- drawing lines
+- drawing individual pixels
-- drawing circles and discs (filled circles)
+- drawing lines, rectangles, filled rectangles, circles, discs
-- plotting individual pixels

 This library is available both on the C64 and the Cx16.
 It uses the ROM based graphics routines on the latter, and it is a very small library because of that.